n0um3n4/n0um3n4/README.md

  - [Bouncer](https://github.com/thelastinuit/bouncer) helps you to manage your requests to third-party services.
 Written in Rust.
  - [Cargo FAAAAAAK!](https://github.com/thelastinuit/cargo-fak), An ADR tool for your Rust projects (or any project for that matter).
 Written in Rust.
  - [Starlord](https://github.com/thelastinuit/starlord) Rubocop/Reek ready to use (through Docker).
  - (In progress) [Arnene](https://github.com/thelastinuit/arnene), Recurrent Neural Network from scratch.
-Written in Rust.
+Written in Elixir.

 ### My favourite languages: